GAM3RG33K/flutter_settings_screens/README.md

 #### RadioModalSettingsTile
 RadioModalSettingsTile widget is the dialog version of the `RadioSettingsTile` widget.

-Use of this widget is similar to the RadioSettingsTile, only the displayed widget will be in a different position.
+The use of this widget is similar to the RadioSettingsTile, only the displayed widget will be in a different position.

 i.e instead of inside the settings screen, it will be shown in a dialog above the settings screen.